capactio/website/docs/architecture/e2e-architecture.md

 ### CLI

-CLI is command line tool which makes easier with working the [OCF](#ocf) manifests and Actions.
+CLI is command line tool which makes easier to manage [OCF](#ocf) manifests and Actions.

 To read the documentation about CLI tool, see the [Getting started](../cli/getting-started.mdx) document.

 CLI utilizes [SDK](#sdk).

+### Dashboard

+Dashboard is a web-based user interface for managing Capact resources, such as Actions.

+To read more about Dashboard, see the [Overview](../dashboard-ui/overview.md) document.

 ### Gateway